Powerlearnproject/se-day1-assignment-leony-lan/README.md

 #Part 2: Introduction to AI and Prompt Engineering

 Define prompt engineering and discuss its importance in interacting with AI models.
+Prompt engineering is the practice of designing and optimizing input prompts to effectively interact with AI models, such as ChatGPT.
+It involves structuring queries clearly, providing context, and using specific instructions to guide the AI toward generating accurate, relevant, and high-quality responses.

+Importance of Prompt Engineering in AI Interaction Enhances Accuracy and Relevance – Well-crafted prompts reduce ambiguity, ensuring precise and meaningful AI-generated responses.
+Improves Efficiency – Clear prompts minimize the need for follow-up questions, saving time and effort in obtaining the desired output.
+Optimizes AI Capabilities – Effective prompts unlock the full potential of AI models, enabling better performance in tasks like content generation, coding, and analysis.
+Reduces Bias and Misinterpretation – Carefully worded prompts help control AI output, leading to more balanced and intended responses.
+Expands AI Use Cases – Prompt engineering is essential for applications like virtual assistants, chatbots, automated customer service, and AI-driven research.

 Prompt engineering is the practice of designing and refining input prompts to effectively interact with AI models, such as language models (e.g., ChatGPT).
 It involves structuring queries, providing context, and using specific instructions to optimize the AI’s responses.